CenturyLink internet, TV, and phone services packages

-CenturyLink provides internet service in 36 states, covering more than 16% of U.S. households, or around 52 million people.
-Their DSL internet is available in all CenturyLink serviceable areas, fiber optic service is available to about 30% of people in CenturyLink service areas and bundles with DIRECTV and home phone are also widely available.
+CenturyLink is a telecommunications company that provides service in the United States offering TV, internet, and phone packages.
+Centurylink is a renowned internet service provider with availability in 36 states, covering more than 16% of U.S. households, or around 52 million people.
+Their DSL internet is available in all CenturyLink serviceable areas, fiber optic service is available to about 30% of people in CenturyLink service areas, and bundles with DIRECTV and home phone packages are also widely available.

 CenturyLink offers either DSL or fiber optic internet, depending on where you live, and CenturyLink home phone makes a great addition to CenturyLink internet services.
 Add DIRECTV to complete your home services package.